Paul Webster (producer): Life and career

 Webster has worked both as an independent, and with several production companies.
 He worked with Working Title Films for five years, setting up their Los Angeles office.
-Between 1995 and 1997 he was Head of Production for Miramax Films.
-In 1998 he joined Channel 4 to create Film Four.
-In 2004 he joined Kudos Film and Television, heading their film unit, Kudos Pictures.
+Between 1995 and 1997, he was Head of Production for Miramax Films.
+In 1998, he joined Channel 4 to create FilmFour.
+In 2004, he joined Kudos Film and Television, heading their film unit, Kudos Pictures.

 Webster was executive producer, along with Robert Redford and Rebecca Yeldham, of the 2004 film The Motorcycle Diaries, directed by Walter Salles, based on Che Guevara's book The Motorcycle Diaries.
 Webster was nominated for an Academy Award for Best Picture for the 2007 film Atonement, for which he was also nominated for a BAFTA in the category of "Best British Film" and won a BAFTA for "Best Film".
 He has previously been nominated for a BAFTA and a Genie Award for Best Motion Picture for his work on the 2007 film Eastern Promises.
 Webster produced the Disneynature documentary on flamingos, The Crimson Wing: Mystery of the Flamingos, released internationally in 2009.